fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 13: NO CLASS: Enjoy Fall Break!!!

+{% include alert.html class='warning' title='Read ahead!' text="
+It's a busy week, but especially with the long weekend, it's a great time to start reading AHEAD in our next book and reduce what you have to do on Sunday night (when you won't want to do anything).
+Obviously there is a chunk of reading for Monday, but any additional reading you can do will make life much easier when we reconvene.
+"%}

 ## Week 9
 This week we're starting our one book for the course.
-It's rather theoretical and abstract at times (most of the time, actually), but that challenge is by design.
-One of the aims of the course is that you can think abstractly about key issues in history and broaden your ability to think abstractly about ANYthing.
+It's can be a bit theoretical and abstract at times (most of the time, TBH), but that challenge for us _is by design_.
+One of the aims of the course is that you can think abstractly about key issues in history and **broaden your ability to think abstractly about ANYthing**.
 That's what senior-level capstone seminars should do, in my opinion.
-There will be paragraphs or even pages where you will be confused about what the authors is trying to say.
+There will be paragraphs or even pages where you will be confused about what the author is trying to say.
 It's true for me, too!
-Don't be discouraged that you're not "getting it".
+Don't be discouraged if you feel you're not "getting it".
 It's not easy and it's not meant to be.
-We'll work through the main points in our discussion and I think you'll agree that once we work through it together, it gives us powerful new tools for interpreting not only history, but any kind of text.
+We'll work through the main points in our discussion and I think you'll agree that once we work through it together, it gives us powerful new tools for interpreting not only history, but any kind of text (any everything is a text as we learned from postmodernism).

 ### 18: _Historical Theory_ I
 - _Historical Theory_, 3--11 (Ch.
 1: Introduction).